zs0302/Leary-lab-manual/README.md

 # Introduction
 Welcome to the Leary – Ortho Biostats Lab manual.
 This manual was inspired by other similar works, and borrows heavily from them (e.g., [this one](https://github.com/alylab/labmanual) and [this one](https://github.com/memobc/memolab-manual)).
 It is intended to represent my vision for how the lab should function and to complement existing University of Missouri policies (which take precedence).
 We hope you will learn a lot about clinical statistics, developing new skills (coding, analyzing data, writing and giving talks), making new friends and having a great deal of fun throughout the whole process.

 This work is licensed under a CC Attribution 4.0 license.
 We expect that more information will be added and some sections will be revised as the lab grows and develops.
-If you have any comments or suggestions regarding the contents of this manual, please tell Dr. Leary (leary@health.missouri.edu).
+If you have any comments or suggestions regarding the contents of this manual, please tell Dr. Leary (learye@health.missouri.edu).

 # Lab member expectations and responsibilities
 ## Everyone